adityalprabhu/NLP/Assignment1/Readme.txt

 python3 hmm41.py /Users/aditya1/Desktop/NLP/Assignments/Assignment1/datasets/browncopy_2018 /Users/aditya1/Desktop/NLP/Assignments/Assignment1/datasets/science_sample_copy.txt
 ?Ps: Space between folder paths exist

-You will find reports in the hmm4 folder.
 Word tag counts as ?word_tag_count.txt?
 Tag unigram counts as ?tag_unigram_count.txt?
 Tag bigram counts as ?tag_bigram_count.txt?

 Random sentences generated file as ?random_sentences.txt?
 All sentences with tags file as ?file_with_tags.txt?

-All these files are already generated and given in the reports folder

 Running this program takes a while (~20-30 min)